vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 ### [UIFlow](https://docs.elephantrobotics.com/docs/gitbook-en/5-ProgramingApplication-myblockly-uiflow-mind/5.2-UIFlow/)
 UIFlow is a "programming tool specifically designed for the M5 hardware system using [Blockly](https://developers.google.com/blockly) and Python code".
-- Typically used for primary/secondary schools (?) and IoT devices
+- Typically used for primary/secondary schools to be able to develop apps for the M5Core

 [Web-Based IDE](https://flow.m5stack.com/)